L00P3R93/africastalking-gateways/README.md

 ## Project Structure

 Each gateway class folder has the gateway class file and code samples for various supported API methods.
-Some API methods are not available on the gateway classes and we advice you move to the SDKs for the full set of features.
+Some API methods are not available in the gateway classes and we advice you move to the SDKs for the full set of features.

 ```
 gateway/